changeworld/azure-docs.pl-pl/articles/machine-learning/team-data-science-process/spark-advanced-data-exploration-modeling.md

     # CLICK ON THE TYPE OF PLOT TO BE GENERATED (E.G. LINE, AREA, BAR ETC.)
     sqlResults

-Oto kod do wykreślenia rund przez liczenie osób
+Oto kod do wykreślenia w podróży, liczby pasażerów

     # RUN THE CODE LOCALLY ON THE JUPYTER SERVER AND IMPORT LIBRARIES
     %%local